Rating:

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-In addition, when you consider the plant-based protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a modest amount of meat.

 Bottom line?

-Country Acres Dog Food is a plant-based kibble using only a modest amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Country Acres is a plant-based dry dog food using a modest amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.

 Not recommended.